 DESCRIPTION: The Indoor Climbing Wall is open for all participants to learn how to rock climb or to improve their current skills.
 Climbing programs are available for beginners to experienced climbers (ages 5 and up).

+CATEGORY: Mental, Family, Physical, Social

 CLASS SIZE: Min of 8

 LEAD TIME: 2 weeks

 EXECUTION TIME: 1-2 hours

 COST: \$10 per person

+MATERIALS: Safety equipment and staff to facilitate activities

 POC: MWR 270.412.7855

 ARMY 101